-We have invested in the Jansen Stage 1 potash project in Canada located in the world's best potash basin, providing significant exposure to this future-facing commodity with strong demand and potential growth.

-We have also announced the proposed merger of our petroleum business with Woodside.
-We believe this transaction will unlock value for BHP shareholders as the combined business will be better positioned to navigate the energy transition.
+- First, our investment in the Jansen Stage 1 potash project in Canada, which provides significant exposure to this future-facing commodity with strong demand and potential growth; and - Second, is the proposed merger of our petroleum business with Woodside, which we believe will unlock value for BHP shareholders as the combined business will be better positioned to navigate the energy transition.

-We are confident these changes, alongside our commitments to climate leadership, and our financial and social value-based decision-making, will ensure we are well positioned to be at the centre of global demand for key commodities into the future.
+We are confident these changes, alongside our commitments to climate leadership, and our financial and value-based decision-making, will ensure we are well positioned to be at the centre of global demand for key commodities into the future.